-(ii) I find that Shri Asif Sathi (Beneficial owner of the import goods) and Shri Dirgesh Dedhia, Prop. of M/s.
-Exemplar Trading vide their defense submission dated 05.08.2024 requested for Cross Examination of Chartered Engineer.
+iii.
+I find that M/s.
+Rajyog Enterprises (Noticee No.1); Shri Asif Sathi (Beneficial owner of the import goods) (Noticee No.2); vide their defense submission dated 05.08.2024 requested for cross examination of Chartered Engineer.
+The aforementioned Noticee has requested for cross examination of Chartered Engineer.
 I observe that Noticee or his representative was part of Panchanama proceedings.
-It is also prevalent that SCN has been issued long back, however no objection was raised by Shri Asif Sathi or Shri Dirgesh Dedhia on the CE Report immediately after issuance of the SCN.
-I find that the aforementioned noticees appeared only in the third personal hearing held on 02.08.2024 and did not respond to the first two hearings.
-Therefore, asking for cross examination at this juncture is clearly a dilatory tactic.
-I observe that no purpose would be served to allow cross examination of such person as same would only unnecessarily protract the proceedings and has not been sought on genuine grounds.
+It is also seen that these proceedings and the SCN has been issued long back, whereas no objection was raised by Shri Asif Sathi and M/s Rajyog on CE report immediately after issuance of SCN.
+I also observe that Shri Asif Sathi and M/s Rajyog had not appeared in first two Personal Hearing and have appeared only for the third Personal Hearing i.e. on 02.08.2024 and asking for cross examination at this juncture is clearly a dilatory tactic.
+I observe that no purpose would be served to allow cross examination of such person as same would only unnecessarily protract the proceedings.
 I find that denial of Cross-examination does not amount to violation of principles of natural justice in every case.
+The bonafide of the noticee is also judged from the tremendous amount of misdeclaration in quantity, value and concealment of restricted items in the import consignments.
+I find that M/s.
+Rajyog Enterprises (Proprietary concern of Shri Anand Subhash Jain), also did not respond to the Summons issued by the DRI during the investigation thereby not seeking any opportunity to establish their bonafide if any.

-(iii) Shri Hanif Kapadia (Associate of beneficial owner) (Noticee No.9) vide written submission dated 05.08.2024 requested for cross examination of Shri Tahir Menn (Noticee No. 3), wherein he challenged the statement of Shir Tahir Menn Recorded under Section 108 of the Customs Act, 1962.
-I observe that though the right of cross-examination in any quasi-judicial proceeding is a valuable right given to the Noticee as these proceedings may have adverse consequences, at the same time, under certain circumstances, this right of cross-examination is not absolute and can be taken away if not necessary and relevant in the facts and circumstances of the case.
+iv.
+Shri Hanif Kapadia (Associate of beneficial owner) (Noticee No.9); vide their written submission dated 05.08.2024 requested for cross examination of Shri Tahir Menn (Noticee No. 3), wherein he challenged the statement of Shri Tahir Menn Recorded under Section 108 of the Customs Act, 1962.
+I find that considering the plea for cross-examination, I observe that though the right of cross-examination in any quasi-judicial proceeding is a valuable right given to the Noticee as these proceedings may have adverse consequences, at the same time, under certain circumstances, this right of cross-examination is not absolute and can be taken away if not necessary and relevant in the facts and circumstances of the case.
 It is well established that the evidence in adjudication proceeding need not be like the one in criminal cases.
 Shri Hanif Kapadia has not given any valid grounds for seeking cross-examination and it also does not appear from the facts of the case as laid down in the notice that the allegations against him are based solely on the statement of Shri Tahir Menn.

-20.1.
-In this connection, from the records available before me I find that none the aforementioned persons have retracted their respective statement.
-Further, the instant case is related to mis-declaration of goods in respect of classification, quantity, valuation and concealment by M/s.
-Exemplar trading, which is based on documentary evidences and corroborated by voluntary statements recorded under Section 108 of the Customs Act, 1962.
+21.1.
+In this connection, from the records available before me I find that none the aforementioned persons whose statements have been recorded under Section 108 of the Customs Act, 1962, have retraced their respective statement.
+Further, the instant case is related to mis-declaration of impugned goods in respect of classification, quantity, valuation and concealment by M/s.
+Rajyog Enterprises; which is based on documentary evidences and corroborated by voluntary statements recorded under Section 108 of the Customs Act, 1962.
 Besides, all the relied upon documents have already been supplied to the noticees, and the submissions made by them have been taken on record.
 I find that the statements recorded under Section 108 of the Customs Act, 1962, also make for substantive evidences.